ziap/ziap.github.io/content/blog/bpe-1/index.md

   structuring data based on how they are accessed and manipulated.
 Avoid small, decentralized allocations and strive for compact, fast (de)serialization.

-I also hardcoded the target tokens to `65536 - 256 = 65280` tokens, such that
+I also hardcoded the target tokens to `65536 - 256 = 65280` tokens such that we
-we can represent them as 16-bit unsigned integers.
-The encoder will run until all token pairs in the tokenized text are unique, or we exhausted 16-bits of tokens.
+can represent them as 16-bit unsigned integers.
+The encoder will run until all token pairs in the tokenized text are unique, or we have exhausted 16-bits of tokens.
 GPT2 has [50257](//huggingface.co/docs/transformers/model_doc/gpt2) tokens, so there's enough wiggle room for even an early LLM model.

 ## Decoding and Token Representation

-Let's start with the decoder, we only have to think about how to decode as single token, as the most efficient way to decode a sequence of token is to sequentially decode each individual token.
-I also defined the input of the decoder to be a simple list of pairs, and the index into the list denodes the associated token.
+Let's start with the decoder.
+We only have to think about how to decode a single token, as the most efficient way to decode a sequence of tokens is to sequentially decode each individual token.
+I also defined the input of the decoder to be a simple list of pairs, and the index into the list denotes the associated token.
 For example, the token table from above:

 | Token | Left | Right |